TISUnion/Carpet-TIS-Addition/README.md

 - Collected up by hopper or hopper minecart (item only)
 - Other (anything else not in the list)

 The definition of lifetime is: **The amount of spawning stage passing between entity spawning and entity removal**, in other words, how many gameticks does the entity counts towards mobcap.
-Technically the injection point for the passing spawning stage counter increment is right before the world recalculating the mobcap
+Technically the injection point for the passing spawning stage counter increment is right before the world recalculating the mobcap (at the beginning of `ServerChunkManager#tickChunks` for 1.16.5+)

 Statistics are sorted by the proportion of the amount

 ### <entity_type>

 `/lifetime <entity_type> [<life_time|removal|spawning>]`

+Show the detail statistic of specific entity type.
+You can specify which part of the statistic will be output

+For example, `/lifetime creeper` shows all statistic of creeper in detail, and `/lifetime creeper removal` only shows removal statistic of creeper in detail

 Show the detail statistic of specific entity type.
 You can specify which part of the statistic will be output